denys-olleik/accounting/readme.md

 A feature should be integrated with the journal if it affects one of the following account types: revenue, expense, liabilities, assets, or equity.

-Because all features that affect the journal result in at least two entries, a `TransactionGuid` column is used to group them.
+Since every feature that impacts the journal requires a minimum of two entries, a `TransactionGuid` column is used to group these entries together.

 To implement a new feature affecting the journal, create a table to group the transaction.
 Prefix the table with `GeneralLedger...`, then append the names of the tables referenced by the foreign keys that appear immediately after the `GeneralLedgerId` foreign key and before the `Reversed...` column (excluding the "Id" suffix from each).
 For example, `GeneralLedgerInvoiceInvoiceLine` is named as such because the foreign keys after the `GeneralLedgerId` but before `Reversed...` columns are `InvoiceId` and `InvoiceLineId`.
 Include a `Reversed...` column to reference the entries being reversed, and a `TransactionGuid` for grouping entries.
 This structure supports a reversal-and-amendment strategy in a forward-only journal, where entries cannot be modified once recorded.
 For example, if the revenue recognition for invoice line-items needs to be adjusted after initial creation, the original entries are reversed, and new ones are added.